 Foreign correspondent, Emmanuelle Richard contributes to French daily Liberation, Swiss public radio and French Vogue.
-She blogs, she’s clever, and has that effortless French chic but a wicked sense of humor about the world, show biz and Los Angeles.
+She blogs, she’s clever and has that effortless French chic but a wicked sense of humor about the world, showbiz and Los Angeles.
 We’re overjoyed she answered our questions.(And a word to all future 20 Questioners–she sent us all the URLs, saving us hours of valuable time.)

 1. What newspapers do you read?

 You mean, when you silently mutter WTF?
 More often than not, the LAT, especially when they feel the need to rephrase a paragraph three times in one story that could easily be 30% shorter.
-To be fair, my hometown paper also induces a lot of silent “WOW”s, and I often end up defending it in conversations in L.A. where trashing the LAT seems like a requisite sport.
+To be fair, my hometown paper also induces a lot of silent “WOW”s, and I often end up defending it in conversations in LA. where trashing the LAT seems like a requisite sport.
 Coming from France where investigative journalism is as foreign as tofu, I feel very lucky to have the LAT.

 I live and breathe for the Drudge Report.
 I also check my husband Matt’s blog and his work’s team blog, Opinion L.A.
 Right now, in the

 middle of the Gazergateloolapooza as he calls it, I refresh FBLA, LaObserved and Deadline Hollywood Daily 5,000 times a day.
 I also find the private investigator blog PIBuzz.com very useful.
 Since I do a lot of Hollywood-related work and celebrity interviews, I check LAist, Defamer, the Fug Girls, Perez Hilton, KausFiles (for its savant mix of italics and exclamation points), and all the blogger friends, Amy Alkon, Ben at Science Blog…

 I wash it myself and wax it too.
 I hate the idea of driving more to get it washed.

 Pierre, from my hometown of Lyon, France.
 I often bring him the newest American tooth gadgets: complex flossing utensils, whitening mouthpieces, tongue-scrapers.
 He laughs and laughs.

 The medium is shifting but as a concept, be they digital or paper, I don’t think so.
 I can’t wait to have my paper on e-paper that glows at

 night and gets refreshed constantly.

 8 .What’s the last book you say you read?
-My friend’s.

 9. If you got a unicorn what would you name it?

-Don’t own a Tivo.
+Don’t own a TiVo.
 I record TV shows on my computer, through a TV tuner linked to my satellite set top box.
 It’s cheap, it works for me.

 I’d love to be Fantomette, the teen journalist-turned crimefighter in a famous series of French children novels.
 I just learned from

 Wikipedia that Fantomette is the first female superhero in French literature, so it must be true!

 This would make for an uneventful movie!
 There’s a reason why some people become journalists.

 Only since I moved to the U.S. Before, I had no idea.
 Gross!

 14. Did you ever believe your toys come alive when you leave the room?

 Four, including the one I used in Cuba, as big as a baby’s head.

 My long-time hero John Waters at a CD signing at Amoeba.
 He once wrote some of the best lines about our city: “Los Angeles is everything a great American city should be: rich, hilarious, of questionable taste and throbbing with fake glamour.”

 Only through DirecTV.
 The Frank Sinatra station is very soothing, in these troubled times.

 Would love to have it in the car one day, especially while driving through “Christian radio country” up the 5 freeway, along the dreadful feed lots.

 No. I get my fix of people on Perez Hilton, with the extra white dots and inanities scrawled over the photos.
 They’re often funny.

-This goes back to the New York Post and its galaxy of columnists, critics, and villains of the day: I love media characters!
+No, but now that you bring it up, I’m going to check Mike Walker‘s column on the Enquirer website.
+This goes back to the New York Post and its galaxy of columnists, critics and villains of the day: I love media characters!